Pure C*-algebras: Introduction

 \subsection{The non-simple Toms-Winter conjecture}

-The regularity properties of the Toms-Winter conjecture are also relevant for non-simple \ca{s}, and an investigation of their interplay was initiated in \cite{RobTik17NucDimNonSimple}.
-While the assumption of unitality in the original formulation of the conjecture could be dispensed with, the condition to be non-elementary is crucial.
+The regularity properties of the Toms-Winter conjecture are also relevant for non-simple \ca{s}, and an investigation of their interplay was initiated by Robert and Tikuisis \cite{RobTik17NucDimNonSimple}.
+While the assumption of unitality in the original formulation of the Toms-Winter conjecture could be dispensed with, the condition of being non-elementary is crucial.
 Indeed, elementary \ca{s} have nuclear dimension zero, but they are neither $\mathcal{Z}$-stable nor pure.

-There are two natural generalizations of non-elementariness to the non-simple setting: Nowhere scatteredness, and the Global Glimm property.
-Here, a \ca{} is \emph{nowhere scattered} if none of its quotients has a nonzero, elementary ideal, or equivalently if every hereditary sub-\ca{} is generated by nilpotent elements \cite{ThiVil24NowhereScattered}.
-A \ca{} has the \emph{Global Glimm Property} if every hereditary sub-\ca{} contains an approximately full, nilpotent element \cite{ThiVil23Glimm}.
-Clearly, every \ca{} with the Global Glimm Property is nowhere scattered, and the Global Glimm Problem asks whether the converse holds.
-We ask:
+The natural generalization of non-elementariness to the non-simple setting is the notion of nowhere scateredness: a \ca{} is \emph{nowhere scattered} if none of its quotients has a nonzero, elementary ideal, or equivalently if every hereditary sub-\ca{} is generated by nilpotent elements \cite{ThiVil24NowhereScattered}.
+This notion is tightly related to the Global Glimm Property: a \ca{} has the \emph{Global Glimm Property} if every hereditary sub-\ca{} contains an approximately full, nilpotent element \cite{ThiVil23Glimm}.~Clearly, every \ca{} with the Global Glimm Property is nowhere scattered.
+The converse remains open, and is known as the \emph{Global Glimm Problem}.
+In light of these considerations, the following question is natural:

 \begin{qstIntro} Let $A$ be a separable, nowhere scattered, nuclear \ca{}.
 Are the following properties equivalent? \begin{enumerate} \item[(1)] $A$ has finite nuclear dimension. \item[(2)] $A$ is $\mathcal{Z}$-stable. \item[(3a)] $A$ is pure. \item[(3b)] $A$ has strict comparison of positive elements. \end{enumerate} \end{qstIntro}